 Findings.
 The median estimate is -1.1% with an IQR of 2.6%.
 The third quartile is -0.2% and the vast majority therefore finds a negative trend in efficiency.
 The Bonferroni tests show that 31 RTs find a significant negative trend against only four who find a significant positive trend.
 The decline seems modest as the across-RT median37 is -1.1% per year.
-The small changes add up, though, to a total change in the 2002-2018 sample of approximately $(0.989^{17} - 1) = -17.1\%$.
-This might reflect a trend of declining depth in the market, possibly due to new regulation in the aftermath of the global financial crisis of 2007-2008.
-Post-crisis regulation constrains the supply of liquidity by sell-side banks (e.g., Bao et al., 2018; Jovanovic and Menkveld, 2021).
-If these banks incur higher inventory costs as a result, then, in equilibrium, one observes larger transitory price pressures thus reducing market efficiency (e.g., Pastor and Stambaugh, 2003; Hendershott and Menkveld, 2014).
+The small changes add up, though, to a total change in the 2002 to 2018 sample of approximately $(0.989^{17}-1)=-17.1\%$.
+This might reflect a trend of declining depth in the market, possibly due to new regulation in the aftermath of the global financial crisis of 2007 to 2008.
+Postcrisis regulation constrains the supply of liquidity by sell-side banks (e.g., Bao, O'Hara, and Zhou (2018), Jovanovic and Menkveld (2022)).
+If these banks incur higher inventory costs as a result, then in equilibrium one observes larger transitory price pressure thus reducing market efficiency (e.g., Pastor and Stambaugh (2003), Hendershott and Menkveld (2014)).
 In the interest of brevity, we discuss all remaining hypotheses in the same way.